skx/templer/README.md

 Installation
 ------------

 The code is modular and neat and is combined from a series of modules into a single script `templer`.
-The simplest possible installation method would be this:
+To install the tool system-wide run:

         $ git clone https://github.com/skx/templer.git
         $ cd templer